 - Click the label of the server you're interested in.

 - Click the Overview tab, then choose Service Add-ons.

-- Click the "+" button at the upper right corner.
-You will get the list of service add-on groups (availability is configured in the bucket).
+- Click bucket). upper right.
+You will get the list of service add-on groups (availability is configured in the

 - Click the label of the necessary user or system service add-on to see its details:

 - Choose the necessary service add-on and click Assign.
 The transaction to execute the add-on event(s) will be scheduled for running.
 If you rebuild VS, the On VS Rebuild event(s) will be scheduled for running and in case of VS deletion - the On VS Destroy event(s) will be scheduled for running.